Alepy369/Folder-Synchronizer/README.md

 # Folder-Synchronizer
 Rest assured, your files are secure.
 Utilize Folder-Synchronizer to create checkpoints of your work and avoid any concerns about losing data.

+You can run it in:
+  - Windows
+  - Linux

 ## Setup & Installation

 Make sure you have the latest version of Python installed.